JFvdH/SL-for-Int-FC-and-IC/README.md

-# Supervised Learning for Integrated Forecasting and Inventory Control
-An Application to Lost Sales, Perishable Goods and Dual Sourcing
+# Supervised Learning for Integrated Forecasting and Inventory Control: An Application to Lost Sales, Perishable Goods and Dual Sourcing

 This repository contains the code used for the numerical experiments with stationary demand for the "Supervised Learning for Integrated Forecasting and Inventory Control: An Application to Lost Sales, Perishable Goods and Dual Sourcing" paper.
 Each folder contains code for the inventory management problem it is named after.
 The following files are included in each of the folders:
 - 'main.py' can be used to change parameter settings and start the experiments.